Robok-Engine/Robok-Engine/README.md

 1. Open Robok.
 2. Go to **Create Project**.
 3. Select Template
-4. Enter the project name, package name, and version.
+4. Enter the project name, package name, project programminh language, and version.
 5. Wait for the project to be created.
 6. Open the files and start programming your game!